kelvinsekx/portfolio/src/content/hello-world.md

 FINALLY, ERIC AND JOSHUA you are the BEST.

-THANK YOU SO MUCH FOR READING THIS FAR.
+THANK YOU SO MUCH FOR READING this far.
 I have something for you to check out --ellie goulding army-- that was the song I was litsening to when I made this post.
 I hope you find the joy in the song just like I did.

 Here's a video to the song.
 Just like my friend jideScata will say ENJOY!!!!